-Article 15 of the Offer's proposed settlement provides: "This Settlement establishes no principles and no precedent with respect to any issue in these proceedings."
-If the Offer is approved, it will unavoidably establish a benchmark rate level for facilities like the Indeck Niles facility.
+Article 11 of the Offer's proposed settlement provides: "The Offer of Settlement is not intended to establish precedent with respect to any issue in this proceeding."
+If the Offer is approved, it will unavoidably establish a benchmark rate level for facilities like the NEX facility.
 The public interest is better served by resolution of the issues raised in this proceeding on the basis of a full evidentiary record and reasoned analysis.

-In the attached affidavit of Dr. Joseph E. Bowring ("Affidavit"), included pursuant to Rule 602(f)(4), Dr. Bowring explains why the requested revenue requirement is excessive.
-16
+In the attached affidavit of Dr. Joseph E. Bowring ("Affidavit"), included pursuant to Rule 602(f)(4), Dr. Bowring explains why the requested revenue requirements are excessive and unsupported.